evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ### Brakes

 You can choose between different brake systems.
 The first option brakes use a [cast-iron disc coated with tungsten carbide](../../../../technology/brakes/#carbid-brakes).
 It doesn't rust and produces hardly any brake dust.
+The front discs are 412mm, and the rear discs are 397mm.
 The standard option brakes uses [ceramic discs](../../../../technology/brakes/#ceramic-brakes).
+The front discs are 412mm, and the rear discs are 397mm.

 [Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving) combined with [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal).
 [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive)r coasting is not available in this model.